spotlightpa/competency-data-2023/README.md

 AOPC provided the newsrooms with four separate but related datasets:

 -Case and disposition data showing the charges brought in a case.
+(Competency_case_data_cleaned.csv)

 -Sentencing data showing the sentence the person received.
+(Competency_sentencing_data.csv)

 -Attorney data showing the attorneys and judges involved in the case.
+(Competency_attorney_data.xlsx)

 -Docket entry data showing the competency-related docket entry in a case.
+(Competency_docket_entry_data.xlsx)

 Spotlight PA and PINJ used only the first dataset in the analysis, given the limitations of both time and the data.